radian-software/straight.el/README.md

 <!-- longlines-stop -->

-Despite the reference to `develop`, this snippet actually installs from the `master` branch by default, just like every other package.
+Despite the reference to `develop`, this snippet actually installs from the `main` branch by default, just like every other package.
 Furthermore, the correct revision of `straight.el` is checked out, if you have one specified in your lockfile.
 Even better, you can [override the recipe for `straight.el`][#user/overriding/straight.el],